samyipsh/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to display list of persons
 2. NetworkUS shows a list of persons
 3. User requests to delete a specific person in the list
 4. NetworkUS deletes the person